dvn/dvn-sourceforge2github/dvn-dev-on-github/quickstart/index.md

 Click Finish.

+At this point, you'll need to quit NetBeans so we can retrieve nbproject files from git history.
+Open a terminal and run these commands:

+    cd ~/NetBeansProjects/dvn
+    git checkout f1dc53c src/DVN-web/nbproject
+    git checkout f1dc53c src/DVN-ingest/nbproject

+Then, run `git status` and unstage any files that git shows as new:

+    git reset HEAD path/to/files-git-status-shows-as-new

+At this point, your nbproject files should be in place.

-NetBeans should detect 5 projects.
+Launch NetBeans and it should detect 5 projects.
 Click Open Project.
 Select DVN-web and check Open Required (so that DVN-ingest is also opened) and click Open.

 Expect to see a dialog about reference problems.
 We need to configure libraries in NetBeans.